 We understand the disappointment this may bring, and we sincerely apologize for any inconvenience caused.

 Stay tuned for updates on future courses, bootcamps, and events by regularly visiting our website and following our social media channels.

 Length: One week of online sessions (Monday-Friday, 3 hours/day)

 Tools and Resources:

-Lectures and group discussions will take place live (synchronously) online (using WebEx, Zoom, or equivalent) on specified days and times.
+Lectures and group discussions will take place live (synchronously) online (using Zoom) on specified days and times.

 Slides and supporting materials will be posted online.

-Coding examples will be presented using Google Colaboratory.
+Coding examples will be presented using Google Colab.

-Students should have Internet access and a Google account to access the Google Colab notebooks containing examples.
+Students should have reliable Internet access to watch the live lectures and a Google account to access the Google Colab notebooks containing examples.

 Outline and tentative schedule